-Principle 1 Address all high risk invasive species first (namely Grey Sallow, Basket and Crack Willow and seeding hybrid Willows).
+Principle 1 Address all high risk invasive species first (namely Grey Sallow, Gold-Crack (often called Basket Willow) and Crack Willow and seeding hybrid Willows).

-Principle 2 To avoid the creation of new seeding hybrids, no new horticultural Willow plants or species should be introduced into the North Central catchment.
+Principle 2 To avoid the creation of new seeding hybrids, no new horticultural Willow plants or taxa should be introduced into the North Central catchment.